Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 |  |- build         <- Build tools and scrpits
 |     |- windows          <- Windows build script and submodule link to the Karen WPF Bootstrapper
 |     |- docker           <- Dockerfile and configuration files for LRR Docker Container
-|     |- docker-multiarch <- Modified Dockerfile for Multi-Arch Container builds (see .github)
 |     |- homebrew         <- Script and configuration files for the LRR Homebrew cask
 |     |- vagrant          <- Vagrantfile for LRR Vagrant Machine
 |  |- cpanfile      <- Perl dependencies description